Public Health Section

 Protection of Public Health Ordinance, 1999 — Section 24(1) No person shall promote, organise or stage any temporary food fair, function or event where food is cooked or prepared and sold for public consumption, without first obtaining a permit from a local authority.

-Concert stage performance
+Live concert stage performance

 Live Entertainment

-Funfair carnival rides
+Funfair and carnival

 Funfair & Carnival